 Turning research into innovation and sidestreams into income

-AGRIFORVALOR is a project funded under the Horizon 2020 programme that provides valuable sidestream support for Europe’s Bioeconomy.
+AGRIFORVALOR was a project funded under the Horizon 2020 programme that provides valuable sidestream support for Europe’s Bioeconomy.
 Around the world, industries of all kind produce waste.
 However, for industries involved in the use of natural resources, it is perhaps better to think of these products not as waste but rather as opportunity.
 The ‘waste’ from many agricultural and forestry industry activities have the potential for a second life as a valuable ‘sidestream’ of the initial industry.
 These products can not only have real value, but also add to a growing bio-economy that is both profitable and sustainable.
-For a brief introduction to AGRIFORVALOR, view the following powerpoint presentation.

-The objective of AGRIFORVALOR is to close the research and innovation divide.
-AGRIFORVALOR connects a range of stakeholders (e.g. partners from agriculture and forestry with research, (bio-) industry, policy makers, business support organisations, innovation agencies and technology transfer intermediaries) in order to achieve new value chains and to stimulate biomass sidestream market uptakes into value-added products.
+The objective of AGRIFORVALOR was to close the research and innovation divide.
+AGRIFORVALOR connected a range of stakeholders (e.g. partners from agriculture and forestry with research, (bio-) industry, policy makers, business support organisations, innovation agencies and technology transfer intermediaries) in order to achieve new value chains and to stimulate biomass sidestream market uptakes into value-added products.

-AGRIFORVALOR commenced on 1 March 2016 and has a project life cycle of 30 months (31.08.2018).
-The project involves 16 partners from industry and academia across Europe, co-ordinated by Steinbeis 2i GmbH, a company with strong project co-ordination experience and credentials.
-Initially three areas – Andalusia (Spain), Ireland and Hungary – were identified as potential project hubs.
+AGRIFORVALOR ran from 2016 to 2018.
+The project involved 16 partners from industry and academia across Europe, co-ordinated by Steinbeis 2i GmbH, a company with strong project co-ordination experience and credentials.
+Initially three areas – Andalucia (Spain), Ireland and Hungary – were identified as potential project hubs.
 The hub areas were chosen due to their high potential for production of sidestream by-products and a willingness to build a regional bio-economy.
 The hubs were then designed, organised and staffed to bring together people from the fields of biomass sidestreams with people representing both regional and national levels of business, research and academia, as well as forest and agricultural sectors.

 There are many examples of promising ways in which common European sidestream biomass can be valorised.
-While there are many examples linked to energy, the intention of AGRIFORVALOR is to focus more on higher value outputs such as materials, food, feed and pharmaceuticals following a cascading methodology.
-One such example is to create bio-plastic out of lignin which is found in wood.
+While there are many examples linked to energy, AGRIFORVALOR focused more on higher value outputs such as materials, food, feed and pharmaceuticals following a cascading methodology.
+One such example was to create bio-plastic out of lignin which is found in wood.

 The project’s findings were fed into an interactive web tool that can be used to browse the techniques and good practices online: the AGRIFORVALOR Sidestream Value Tool.
 The tool allows filtering on country, subsector, process, technology readiness level (TRL), biomass sidestream or output (fuel, food, feed, fertiliser, fine chemical, functional material) and offers networking and marketing opportunities.
 Researchers or industry can log in and share their results and ideas with the bioeconomy community, creating an online hub of back and forth, individualised communication that streamlines the initial steps of getting sidestreams activated.
 The sidestream value tool represents the spirit of AGRIFORVALOR as a facilitator for sidestream valorisation, especially at a grassroots level.

-Another result from the collaboration of researchers and industry professionals in innovation partnership networks is the submission of Operational Groups (OGs) under the EIP AGRI scheme.
-So far, three OGs have been successfully selected to receive further funding.
+Another result from the collaboration of researchers and industry professionals in innovation partnership networks was the submission of Operational Groups (OGs) under the EIP AGRI scheme.
+Three OGs have been successfully selected to receive further funding.

 Access to project data

 Register on http://www.agriforvalor.eu/ to get access to project data.
-Registration will allow access to a wide range of project information and results, including the following:
+Registration allows access to a wide range of project information and results, including the following:

 - About AGRIFORVALOR